CHEM-PHYS-X684/python-package-best-practices/_episodes/04-function-style.md

 For our canvas function, it displays the multi-line comment (called a `docstring`), that is written beneath the function definition.

 ~~~
-Help on function canvas in module molecool.functions:
+Help on function canvas in module my_repo.functions:

 canvas(with_attribution=True)
     Placeholder function to show example docstring (NumPy format)